cuongkane/blog/posts/2024/06/write_valuable_tests.md

 Nowadays, in modern system architectures, we have conditions that allow maximizing `fast feedback`:
 - The size of a micro-service is small.
-- With docker orchestration technique (K8S, docker-compose), self-hosting some out-of-process dependencies (databases,cache storage,...) are cheaper and faster.
+- With the docker orchestration technique (K8S, docker-compose), self-hosting some out-of-process dependencies (databases, cache storage,...) is cheaper and faster.

-Due to speed up in test execution, we should prefer writing integrations tests over unit tests and end-to-end to make our tests near as much as possible with the ideal test.
+Due to the speed up in test execution, we should prefer writing integration tests over unit tests and end-to-end to make our tests nearly as much as possible to the ideal test.

 ## Ideal Architectures
 Depending on implementation details could create fragile tests and usually produce false positive alerts.
-There are some typical ideal architectures in which they encapsulate the implementation details and cleary expose observable behaviors.
+There are some typical ideal architectures in which they encapsulate the implementation details and clearly expose observable behaviors.
-They faciliates writing end-behavior tests and avoid coupling to implementation details.
+They facilitate writing end-behavior tests and avoid coupling to implementation details.

 1. Hexagonal Architecture